-A major theme of my photography tours is to teach photographers to see better.
-The hallmark of a good photographer is to be able to see something most people never notice and bring the necessary artistic elements together to create a memorable photograph that will stand the test of time.
-In the end, to take great images, you have to see greatly.
-I want to energize their seeing so that they will leave my tours with a renewed confidence in their ability to capture the enchanted moments of life that may never happen or appear again.
+A major theme of my photography tours is teaching photographers to see better.
+The hallmark of a good photographer is to be able to see something most people never notice, and bring the necessary artistic elements together to create a memorable photograph.
+In the end, to take great images you have to see greatly.
+I want to energize their seeing so that they will leave my tours with a renewed confidence in their ability to capture the enchanted moments of life that may never happen again.

 One year ago I was exploring photography trips and came across Strabo Tours.
 For numerous reasons, I chose to participate in “The Contrast and Colors of Morocco” - March 5 -17 2016.
 Randy Ziegler led this tour.
 In preparation for this trip I contacted Randy and asked numerous questions about what to bring on the trip with an emphasis on equipment.
 Randy responded enthusiastically and provided subtle suggestions for additions to my existing equipment and was sensitive to my budget.
 Due to Randy’s positive energy and wise council during the preparation for this trip, I arrived in Morocco with the proper equipment for my ability.